 In order to be awarded compensation, you will be required to have documentation to support your claim.
 For more information on the best ways to collect evidence, why not reach out and contact our team?
 We look forward to speaking with you.

 Can you claim for anxiety after a car accident?

 In short, the answer is yes, it is possible to claim for anxiety after a car accident.
 The physical and psychosocial trauma you suffer after a car accident will be taken into consideration.

 You will be required to attend a medical assessment with an impartial professional.
 After the evaluation has taken place, the information from the session will be placed in a report to outline the physical and/or psychological trauma you have to suffer and the severity.
 This report will then be used to support and value your claim.

-Once again, thank you for reading our guide on car accident death compensation.
+Once again, thank you for reading our guide on car road accident death compensation claims.